phollaki/RollTill100-Js/README.md

-#Let's see who's the better DICE ROLLER!💥
+# Let's see who's the better DICE ROLLER!💥

 Rules of the game:
--You can roll until you get 1
+- You can roll until you get 1
--If you roll num 1 then opponent's turn follows
+- If you roll num 1 then opponent's turn follows
--You can hold your rolled value it will add to your total score -First player who reaches 100 points, win!
+- You can hold your rolled value it will add to your total score
+- First player who reaches 100 points, win!

 Good luck to you!